danishkhaann/Mini-BlogWebApp/README.md

 https://danishkhaann.github.io/Mini-BlogWebApp/

-This Site won't work here properly To run this code clone this project in your local machine and follow the steps below
+This Site won't work here properly here, to run this project you have clone this repository in your local machine and follow the steps below

 This is a React.JS app